What is HMIS?

 Please see ServicePoint’s Product Overview section for detailed information.

 How soon can my agency/ organization implement ServicePoint?

-Although technically the site can be available within 48 hours, the roll out date will depend on your policy and procedure readiness, how quickly we can configure the system, and any customizations and/or conversions you may have requested.
+Although technically the site can be available within 5 business days, the roll out date will depend on your policy and procedure readiness, how quickly we can configure the system, and any customizations and/or conversions you may have requested.
 Users will also require training prior to gaining access to the system.